vlcn-io/vlcn-orm/README.md

 # Vision

 Today's `ORMs` and `Schemas` suffer.
-They suffer from being tied to a single language, being tied to the relational model, expressing storage (rather than semantic) types, and not enabling us to colocate security and privacy concerns with the data being stored.
+They suffer from being tied to a single language, being tied to the relational model, expressing storage (rather than semantic) types, not enabling us to colocate security and privacy concerns with the data being stored, not being extensable to express all future concerns that center around data.
+E.g., indexing concerns, caching, reactivity / subscriptions, sharding and so on.

 ## Beyond Language